 Hovenweep National Monument: while the monument is largely known for the six groups of Ancestral Puebloan villages, there is also evidence of occupation by hunter-gatherers from 8,000 to 6,000 B.C. until about AD 200.

 Yucca House National Monument: Yucca House is a large, unexcavated Ancestral Puebloan archaeological site.

-Grand Canyon NP: the Grand Canyon is a mile deep, 277 miles long and 18 miles wide (it is bigger than the state of Rhode Island).
+Grand Canyon National Park: the Grand Canyon is a mile deep, 277 miles long, and 18 miles wide (it is bigger than the state of Rhode Island).

-Saguaro NP: Saguaro cacti, despite their great size, are very slow growing.
+Saguaro National Park: Saguaro cacti, despite their great size, are very slow growing.
 It is estimated that they grow only 1 to 2 inches during the first 8 years of their life.

-Petrified Forest NP: the park protects one of the largest concentrations of petrified wood in the world.
+Petrified Forest National Park: the park protects one of the largest concentrations of petrified wood in the world.
 It is also the only national park that closes at night (there are no lodging facilities).

 Canyon de Chelly National Monument: is one of the longest continuously inhabited landscapes of North America.
 The monument preserves ruins of the indigenous tribes that lived in the area, from the Ancestral Puebloans (formerly known as Anasazi) to the Navajo.

 Casa Grande Ruins National Monument: preserves a group of Hohokam structures dating to the Classic Period (1150-1450 C.E.), and consists of the ruins of multiple structures surrounded by a compound wall.